mharen/mharen.github.io/blog/2012/2012-11-how-dropbox-with-two-factor.md

 I was surprised that I couldn’t find a way to do this so I turned to Google and [found this](http://blog.binaryfactory.ca/2012/08/dropbox-two-step-authentication/):
 <blockquote>

-“The menu to create application specific passwords doesn’t seem to be directly available, but don’t worry, as soon as you will add a new app, <strong>Dropbox will detect the failure to login and email you the link to create an application specific password.</strong>”
+“The menu to create application specific passwords doesn’t seem to be directly available, but don’t worry, as soon as you will add a new app, **Dropbox will detect the failure to login and email you the link to create an application specific password.**”
 </blockquote>

 Oh.
 Alright, let’s try that!
 I opened up the app and entered my Dropbox login and it failed (expected) and received this in my email: